uqix/flycheck-demjsonlint/README.md

 ## Installation
   0. Uninstall zaach/jsonlint if necessary to avoid conflicts
   1. Install demjson by following [this instruction][installing-demjson-ref]
-  2. Drop file flycheck-demjsonlint.el into your lisp dir which is in the load-path
+  2. Clone this repository and ensure the dir is in the load-path

 ## Configuration